“Write like your life depends on it, because it does,” Debbie Millman advised.

 Don’t let the resistance get the best of you.
 Take some time to complete this exercise.

 What’s the worst that could happen?
-You’ve written for 60 minutes.
+You spent 60 minutes writing.

 What’s the best that could happen?
 Well, you’ll have to sit down and write to find out. 🙂